godfrey-cw/godfrey-cw/README.md

 I recently completed a PhD in math.
-My research focuses on birational geometry and singularities.
-Particular interests include:
+My research focuses on birational geometry and singularities, with particular interests including:

 - singularities of pairs in positive and mixed characteristic
 - dual complexes of snc varieties and of singularities